Vitouliss/Vitouliss-s-Lightweight-commands/README.md

 mes/TEST = Broadcasts a message to the whole server with your name and the message (Might want to remove this command due to the fact that Message is kind of deprecated)

+hi/HIMESSAGE = Insert's a hint into the whole server with your name and the message.
+(LOL Hi!)

 tp/USERNAME = Teleports you to that username...Does not have to be the whole username.

 tph/USERNAME = Teleports a player to you..Does not have to be the whole username.